saopayne/gocardless-pro-go/Usage.md

     fmt.Sprintf("The error while getting an event is :%s", err.Error()) }
 fmt.Sprintf("The event retrieved with ID: %d is : %s", event.ID, event.Details)

+//Getting a list of events
+eventsListReq := &EventListRequest{
+    Limit: 100,
+}
+// list all events
+_, err := client.Event.ListEvents(eventsListReq)
+if err != nil {
+    fmt.Sprintf("The error while getting list of events  is :%s", err.Error()) }
 ```

 ##### 7. Mandate